10/2/2021

 The SRI assigns a functionality level to services in nine domains where each service can have an impact on seven impact criteria.
 When all services are analyzed by domain in this way, the service domain - impact matrix is populated with results.

-A more detailed article on SRI can be found here .
+A more in-depth article on SRI can be found here .

 Smart Galilée